iamatulbansal/jest-unit-testing/Readme.md

 <!-- =========================================================================== -->
 <h2>object Folder</h2>
- In this folder i was test object whit using toEqual and toStrictEqual Methods
+ <p>In this folder i was test object whit using toEqual and toStrictEqual Methods</p>

  Pro Tip
  toEqual ignores object keys with undefined properties, undefined array items, array sparseness, or object type mismatch.
 To take these into account use toStrictEqual instead.